 A New York Daily News poll discovered 1/3 of women are actually willing to dress provocatively to get ahead in the workplace.

-That made me think.
+That prompted me to think.
 Indulge me as I ponder this concept a bit.

 So, basically, some women are willing to dress to sexually excite men in order to succeed professionally.